Richard Dawson: Family Feud host and TV stardom

 Due to his popularity on Match Game, Dawson expressed to Goodson his desire to host a show of his own.
-In 1975, during Dawson's tenure as one of Match Game's regular panelists, Goodson began developing a spin-off game show, Family Feud.
-Dawson's agent practically demanded that Dawson be considered as host, even threatening that he would instruct Dawson not to display his characteristic wit on Match Game if he were overlooked.
-Goodson capitulated and, once seeing Dawson's talents as a host, hired Dawson to host Feud, which debuted on 12 July 1976, on ABC's daytime schedule.
+In 1975, during Dawson's tenure as one of Match Game's regular panellists, Goodson began developing a spin-off game show, Family Feud, based on the "Super Match" portion of Match Game.
+Goodson specifically saw the show as a vehicle for Dawson, due to his popularity among Match Game contestants.
+Family Feud debuted on 12 July 1976, on ABC's daytime schedule.
 Family Feud was a break-out hit, eventually surpassing the ratings of Match Game in late 1977.
-In 1978, Dawson left Match Game due to a combination of the recent introduction of the "Star Wheel"—which affected his being selected for the "Head-To-Head Match" portion of the show's "Super Match" bonus round—and burnout from his regular appearances on both Match Game and Family Feud.
-Also in 1978, he won a Daytime Emmy Award for Best Game Show Host for his work on Family Feud.
-After he left Match Game, his spot on the panel was filled with many other stars—most notably his best friend Bob Barker, who was then the host of The Price is Right.
+In 1978, Dawson left Match Game due to a combination of the recent introduction of the "Star Wheel"—which affected his being selected for the Head-To-Head Match portion of the show's "Super Match" bonus round—and burnout from his regular appearances on both Match Game and Family Feud.
+That same year, Dawson won a Daytime Emmy Award for Best Game Show Host for his work on Family Feud.
+After Dawson left Match Game, his spot on the panel was filled with many other stars—most notably his best friend Bob Barker, who was then the host of The Price is Right.

 One of Dawson's trademarks on Family Feud, kissing the female contestants, earned him the nickname "The Kissing Bandit".
 Television executives repeatedly tried to get him to stop the kissing.
-After receiving criticism for the practice (which also included a great deal of physical contact such as holding hands and touching), he asked viewers to write in and vote on the matter.
-The wide majority of the approximately 200,000 responses favoured the kissing.
-On the 1985 finale, Dawson explained that he kissed contestants for love and luck, something his mother did with Dawson himself as a child.
+After receiving criticism for the practice (which also included a great deal of physical contact such as holding hands and touching), Dawson asked viewers to write in and vote on the matter.
+The wide majority of the roughly 200,000 responses favoured the kissing.
+On the 1985 finale, Dawson explained that he kissed female contestants for love and luck, something his mother did with Dawson himself as a child.

-Dawson was a frequent guest host for Tonight Show host Johnny Carson, hosting 14 times during 1979 and 1980.
+Dawson was a frequent guest host for Tonight Show host Johnny Carson, hosting 14 times during 1979.
 Dawson was a contender for the role of Tonight Show host in the event that Carson left the show, a move that Carson was seriously considering during 1979–80.
-(Carson ended up remaining as host until 1992.)
+Carson ended up remaining as host until 1992.
 Two of the few Carson-era Tonight Show episodes that did not air on the night they were intended were guest hosted by Dawson.
-During one, actress Della Reese suffered a near-fatal aneurysm mid-interview during taping; the remainder of the episode was cancelled.
+During one, actress Della Reese suffered a near-fatal aneurysm midinterview during taping; the remainder of the episode was cancelled.
 (Reese later recovered.)
-The other featured an untimely monologue regarding the danger of flying on airplanes; it was replaced with a rerun because it would have aired the same night as the crash of American Airlines Flight 191 in Chicago, which killed all 271 people aboard, as well as two on the ground.
+The other featured an untimely monologue regarding the danger of flying on aeroplanes; it was replaced with a rerun because it would have aired the same night as the crash of American Airlines Flight 191 in Chicago, which killed all 271 people aboard, as well as two on the ground.
 The episode was aired several weeks later.